-Also, beginning this month Washington state police will issue a $136 ticket to drivers merely for holding a cell phone in their hand when their car is in a driving lane—even if they're stopped at a red light; on the second offense, the cost of the ticket increases to $234.
+Also, as of January, 2018, Washington state police will issue a $136 ticket to drivers merely for holding a cell phone in their hand when their car is in a driving lane—even if they're stopped at a red light; on the second offense, the cost of the ticket increases to $234.
 Fourteen other states, and the District of Columbia, have already enacted total bans on handheld phone use, and additional jurisdictions, such as Philadelphia, have similar laws, even if their states do not.

 How much does phone use impair driving?

-Studies on the effects of cell phone use on drivers support these tougher measures.
+Studies on the effects of cell phone use on drivers support the tougher measures some states are enacting.
 According to the National Highway Traffic Safety Administration (NHTSA), sending or reading a text message takes your eyes off of the road for approximately five seconds.
 A driver going 55 mph can travel the length of a football field—blind—during that time period.
 And according to tests carried out by Car and Driver Magazine, a driver who is texting has a slower reaction time than a driver whose blood-alcohol level is at the legal maximum of .08% blood-alcohol concentration.